groupdocs-viewer/GroupDocs.Viewer-Docs/nodejs-java/rendering-basics/render-images.md

     - /viewer/nodejs-java/how-to-convert-and-view-psd-with-custom-fonts
     - /viewer/nodejs-java/how-to-convert-and-view-ai-files
 ---
-[GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/nodejs-java) allows you to load images in various formats and convert them to HTML, PDF, PNG, and JPEG.
+[GroupDocs.Viewer for Node.js via Java](https://products.groupdocs.com/viewer/nodejs-java) allows you to load images in various formats and convert them to HTML, PDF, PNG, and JPEG.
 Incorporate this library into your Java application (web or desktop) to build your own image viewer.

 To start with the GroupDocs.Viewer API, create a [Viewer](#) class instance.
 Pass an image you want to view to the class constructor.
 You can load the image from a file or stream.
 Call one of the [Viewer.view](#) method overloads to convert the image to HTML, PDF, PNG, or JPEG format.
 For multipage images (such as TIFF, CDR, DICOM, WebP, and so on), you can specify the pages to render.